FFmpeg/FFV1/ffv1.md

 #### Run mode

 Run mode is entered when the context is 0 and left as soon as a non-0 difference is found.
 The level is identical to the predicted one.
-The run and the first different level is coded.
+The run and the first different level are coded.

 #### Run length coding

-The run value is encoded in 2 parts, the prefix part stores the more significant part of the run as well as adjusting the run\_index which determines the number of bits in the less significant part of the run.
+The run value is encoded in 2 parts, the prefix part stores the more significant part of the run as well as adjusting the run\_index that determines the number of bits in the less significant part of the run.
 The 2nd part of the value stores the less significant part of the run as it is.
 The run_index is reset for each plane and slice to 0.

 ```c
 pseudo-code                                                   | type